Salmon Bowls

 How do I know when the salmon is done cooking?

-The salmon is done cooking when it reaches an internal temperature of 145°F. If you don’t have an instant-read thermometer, you’ll know it’s done cooking when it flakes easily with a fork.
+The salmon is done cooking when its internal temperature reaches 145°F. If you don’t have an instant-read thermometer, you’ll know it’s done cooking when it flakes easily with a fork.

 salmon bowl recipe.